RF Receiver: Noise Figure, IIP3 & Yield Analysis

 - IF Amp: contributes 9% (10 dBm IIP3, but 6.5 dB of gain in front)

-To improve system IIP3, the highest-leverage fix is improving the LNA's IIP3.
-A 3 dB improvement to the LNA IIP3 (from −5 to −2 dBm) improves system IIP3 by ~2.5 dB — confirming LNA dominance.
+Here's the key insight: to improve system IIP3, the highest-leverage fix is improving the LNA's IIP3.
+A 3 dB improvement to the LNA IIP3 (from −5 to −2 dBm) improves system IIP3 by approximately 2.5 dB.
+That confirms LNA dominance, but notice it's not a 1:1 improvement like you might naively expect.
+The other stages are contributing enough that you don't get the full 3 dB back.

 The Monte Carlo Surprise